 From Papeete, you will go to the covered market before taking the road.
 Then you will head to Pointe Vénus and its magnificent black sand beach, one of the best Tahiti beaches.
 After a walk to the waterfalls of Faarumai, you will go to Teahupoo on the peninsula to approach the world famous surf spot.
 On the way back, you will enjoy a short stop to visit the water gardens of Vaipahi.
 Finally, you will end up on Vaiava beach, with your eyes riveted on the setting sun.
 Getting around Tahiti has never been easier.

 Having a car gives you the opportunity to be in control of your day, without schedules and with complete peace of mind.
 Perhaps you’ll take the chance to go to the Tahitian Golf Course?
 Or visit the best massage in Tahiti at Pointe Vénus?
-There is so much to discover on the Queen Island of French Polynesia.
-Don’t hesitate to contact us for the organization of your next stay in the South Pacific Islands.
+Contact us for the organization of your stay in French Polynesia.